stegiopast/ClearFinder/README.md

 ### Copyright

-The following copyright and disclaimers have to be mentioned:
+The following copyright and disclaimers have to be mentioned in order to publish code related to Cellfinder:

 Copyright (c) 2020, University College London
 All rights reserved.